GitKeeperr/GitKeeperr.github.io/DarkTheme/Readme.txt

 4. Find the "Open CSS" and paste the code in there.
 If you downloaded it, click the "Open themes folder" and put the "darktheme" file into the "themes" folder.

-5. You should see "dark+" or "darktheme.css", you can activate it and see your new theme!
+5. You should see "dark+" or "darktheme.css" in discord, you can activate it and see your new theme!